Head cheese: Asia

-Iran: A common breakfast dish is known as ckallepache.
-Kallapch is served in special restaurants known as kallepazi.
+Iran: A common breakfast dish is known as kallepache.
+Kallepache is served in special restaurants known as kallepazi.
 It consists of cooked sheep's head marinated in its oil and cinnamon.
 Iranians eat it as a heavy dish from about 5:00am.
+The original name in Turkish is Kelle Paça, where "Kelle" means head, and "paça" means trotters/sleeves.
+The dish has deep roots in Anatolian cuisine.

 China: In certain parts of Northern China, such as Beijing, 'pig head meat' is cooked and thinly sliced and served at room temperature.
 In southern China, xiao rou (肴肉) is made by boning and pickling pig trotters with brine and alum.
 The meat is then rolled, pressed and eaten cold.
 In northeastern China, a jellied pork skin dish is often made and served with a spicy soy sauce and vinegar mixture with crushed garlic and red chili powder.

 Korea: In Korean cuisine, a similar dish, pyeonyuk (편육), is made by pressing meat, usually from the head of the pig.
 It is eaten as anju (dishes associated with alcoholic beverages) and usually served to funeral visitors.

 Vietnam: In Vietnam, giò thủ is a similar cold cut dish made around Tết for New Year celebrations.
 It is a dish popular in the North and made of pork belly, pig's ears, garlic, scallions, onions, wood ear mushrooms, fish sauce, and cracked black pepper.
 Traditionally, giò thủ is wrapped in banana leaves and compressed in a wooden mold until the gelatin in the pig's ears bind it together.